-Earthworks are limited to those required for trenching and levelling of building platforms, there is no generalised levelling of the site required as mounting structures can be adapted to address undulations in terrain.
+Earthworks are limited to those required for internal tracks, trenching, levelling of substation, power station and building platforms.
+There is no generalised levelling of the site required as mounting structures can be adapted to address undulations in terrain.
 All earthworks will be subject to erosion and sediment control measures, including the use of silt fences as appropriate, the minimisation of exposed soil and progressive rehabilitation to ensure there is not run-off to waterways or beyond the boundary of the site.